 "Hear then the parable of the sower.
 When anyone hears the word of the kingdom and does not understand it, the evil one comes and snatches away what is sown in the heart; this is what was sown on the path.
 As for what was sown on rocky ground, this is the one who hears the word and immediately receives it with joy; yet such a person has no root, but endures only for a while, and when trouble or persecution arises on account of the word, that person immediately falls away.
 As for what was sown among thorns, this is the one who hears the word, but the cares of the world and the lure of wealth choke the word, and it yields nothing.
 But as for what was sown on good soil, this is the one who hears the word and understands it, who indeed bears fruit and yields, in one case a hundredfold, in another sixty, and in another thirty."

 Even though we're meant to have our ears cocked in church, and even though there's no substitute for hearing God's word as a worshipping community, the richest soil in any parish has to be in the home.
 The home, more than any place else, is a good place for growth.
 If space is made for God in the home, if parents pray with their children from an early age, if parents treat one another well, if the relationships within the home are basically sound, if Mass, as Christ's memorial, is seen to matter to the older people, then there is a fair old chance that in the hearts and minds of the children, the seed will take root and grow!
 It doesn't always happen, but on balance, if we do the best we can, there's a fair old chance that it will!
 In a sense, education is what remains when you have forgotten the texts themselves.
 We forget so easily what was said in church or school.
 We never forget what happens in the home.
 The hate and the tension and the fighting, or the hope and the love and the peace.
 I knew a cole once who used to get up every night and do a Holy Hour for one of their children who was sick.
 Wasn't that extraordinary?
 What family could ever forget that?
 What family could fail to be influenced by it?
 But in a sense it's a bad example because it's so exceptional.
 It's the ordinary things that make the impact on most of us, the daily effort, the daily drudgery, the repeated efforts a father or mother make separately or together to think of us and to remind us of God.
-It's only when somebody dies and people start looking back that the ordinary daily sacrifices take on a heroic pattern, and people say, "God, she was a great woman" or "he was a great man."
-If we receive God's word every day in our lives and try to live it, then we are scattering the seed ourselves for the younger generation and generations to come.
+It's only when somebody dies and people start looking back that the ordinary daily sacrifices take on a heroic hue, and people begin to say, "Indeed, she was a great woman" or "he was a great man."
+If we receive God's word every day intoo our lives and try to live by it, we will be scattering the seed for generations yet to come.

-I wouldn't like to give the impression that it's only parents or older people who are expected to receive God's word and live it!
+Let's not imagine that it's only parents or older people who are expected to receive God's word and live it!
 I think God's call comes to us at its most personal and urgent when we are young.
 That's when most of us felt called to our particular vocations.
 That's when I felt the call to be a priest!
 God's word has fresh soil and a great future when it falls in a young heart.
 So if you are young, be generous with God.
 Be truthful and just and caring and good-living.
 Be faithful to your Sunday Eucharist and give it continued life throughout the week in the great commandment of love.
 One of the greatest saints the Church has ever produced, St Thérèse of Lisieux, "the little flower," was only twenty-four when she died.
 What use she made of her youth!
 She had one great objective: At the heart of the Church, my mother," she said, "I shall be love."
 Make that your own.
 Make it your personal resolution, your greatest objective, your life-long ambition!
 At the heart of the Church, my mother, I shall be love."